G2S2 CAPITAL INC. FILES EARLY WARNING REPORT FOR INVESTMENT IN CALFRAC WELL SERVICES LTD.

 Under applicable Canadian provincial securities legislation, G2S2 is deemed to be a joint actor with Clarke MT, a pension plan administered by Clarke Inc., an entity of which G2S2 is a majority shareholder.
 G2S2 expressly disclaims ownership of any securities owned by Clarke MT.

-Specifically, on September 20, 2022, Clarke MT issued a conversion notice for $652,000 principal amount of Calfrac 10% senior secured convertible payment-in-kind notes ("Convertible Notes") and disposed of 489,000 of the Common Shares issuable upon such conversion at a price of $5.452 per share through the facilities of the Toronto Stock Exchange (the "Disposition").
+Specifically, on September 22, 2022, Clarke MT disposed of 326,000 Common Shares at a price of $5.40 per share through the facilities of the NEO Exchange (the "Disposition").

 The Common Shares were disposed of for investment purposes.
 G2S2 and Clarke MT may, from time to time, acquire additional Common Shares or Convertible Notes, or dispose of some or all of their current or additional Common Shares or Convertible Notes, in the normal course of their investment activities.